JohannesKleine/lokinet/docs/ideal-ux.md

 * route queries for `.loki` and `.snode` gtld to go to lokinet dns on soho router's dns resolver
 * use dhcp options to set dns to use the soho router's dns resolver
-* make sure that the ip ranges for lokinet are reachable via the LAN interface
+* make sure that the IP ranges for lokinet are reachable via the LAN interface
 * if you are tunneling over an exit ensure that LAN traffic will only forward to go over the lokinet vpn interface